 “The leader is the one who looks more than the other, who looks farther than the others, and before others see” “- Leroy Aimes

 paternalistic leadership is an administrative approach that involves a dominant authoritarian figure who acts as a matriarch or patriarch and treats partners and employees as members of a broad family.
 Instead, leaders expect confidence, loyalty, and loyalty from employees.

 A paternalistic leader creates a perplexing environment in the workplace employees consider their team as a family.
 The natural human tendency to want to belong to a group.
 The family has such a head; Companies have leaders who occupy an affiliated position to determine what’s best for the team.
 Paternalistic leadership is a way in which a leader is equipped to serve the interests of employees and organizations.

 In Asian countries like China, leadership styles are often defined as paternalistic leadership. paternalistic leadership has its roots in China with paternalistic management.
 Accordingly, paternalistic leadership is composed of three key elements –

 Elements of paternalistic leadership

 Leaders have the legal right to exercise authority over the followers of the philosophy, and this implies that each follower is obliged to obey his superiors.
-Leaders of this style of leadership conduct intensive monitoring of staff and leadership is always the ultimate decision maker.
+Leaders of this style of leadership conduct intensive monitoring of staff and leaders are always the ultimate decision-maker.

 Ethical leadership is related to the potential of a leader and the moral character of acting as a role model for his followers.
-Ethical leaders show compassion, respect, treat people honestly, and disobey their authority according to the paternalistic leadership definition.
+Ethical leaders show compassion, and respect, treat people honestly, and disobey their authority according to the paternalistic leadership definition.